matthewroy01/matthewroy01.github.io/enginesblog.md

-# EGP 460 Game Engine Design and Implementation Blog
+# My Game Engine Blog

 ---
 ---

+## Introduction

+  Hello!
+I am Matthew Roy, a fourth year student at Champlain College.
+I will be writing this blog to keep a record of writing my own game engine through the class EGP-460 Game Engine Design and Implementation taught by Sajid Farooq.

+---

-## Post 1, September 9, 2018
+## September 9th, 2018
+### My Goals and IDEs

-  This is a test...
+  This is a test post...